mayankmotwani/cps-matlab-codes/README.md

 # cps-matlab-codes
-MATLAB codes used for the analysis of a new design of sensor
+MATLAB codes used for the analysis of a new design of Capacitive pressure sensor